dennisbailey/node-express-request-routes/README.md

 ### Middleware

 Middleware is any number of functions that are called by Express.js before your final request handler.
 What that means is that whenever you get a request hitting your server, it first goes through any middleware functions you might have, before it hits the route you've defined.
-This might be a little confusing, so let's start building an app with express and actually get an example of what's going
+This might be a little confusing, so let's start building an app with express and actually get an example of what's going on.

 ### Node server